boylesoftware/x2node-rsparser/README.md

 Note, that the query above absolutely relies on that every order item has *either* product *or* service reference set, but never both (technically, allows none).

-Also note the trick in the `aa$productOrServiceRef:` column that makes sure that the anchor values are unique among both products and services in case a product and a service share the same id value.
+Also note the trick in the `aa$productOrServiceRef` column that makes sure that the anchor values are unique among both products and services in case a product and a service share the same id value.
 The uniqueness is provided by adding a "P" or "S" prefix to the id depending on which reference is available.

 ## Multiple Collection Axes and Results Merging